jhetherly/sparse_linear_binning/README.md

 weights and constructs a grid of ``51`` by ``51`` (can be different along different dimensions) linearly binned "bin centers."
-The boundaries of the grid of bin centers are specified by ``extents`` and can be thought of as the under- and overflow bins.
+The boundaries of the grid of bin centers are specified by ``extents`` and can be thought of as the under- and overflow bins (i.e. these are the coordinates of the first and last bin centers).

 ```python
 from sparse_linear_binning import sparse_linear_binning